 - Now repeat the process again and instead of clicking “Allow another app” after selecting the “change” option simply scroll down the list of apps available and allow all the “Java Platform SE Binary” options through both the “Private” and “Public” networks.

 - Open the Minecraft launcher, try to connect to the server, and check to see if the issue persists.

-Solution 3: Adding the IP address and Port
+Add the IP address and Port Before Connecting

 If the IP address that you are using is not a static one, it will change every couple of days or whenever the Internet Connection is reset.
 Therefore, in this step, we are going to be checking the IP address and the correct port for the game and add it to the Minecraft Launcher.
 For that:

 - Click on the search bar on the Windows toolbar and type in “Command Prompt“.

 - Right–click on the icon and select “Run as Administrator“.